ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/from-scratch.md

 [SVD]: http://www.keil.com/pack/doc/CMSIS/SVD/html/index.html
 [`svd2rust`]: https://crates.io/crates/svd2rust

----

-> NOTE additional content, if needed / desired

 # Hello, 💡

 Now that you've set up your own project from scratch, you could start playing around with it by turning on one of the DK's on-board LEDs using only the HAL.
 Some hints that might be helpful there:

 - The [Nordic Infocenter][infocenter] tells you which LED is connected to which pin.

 [infocenter]: https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nrf52840_dk%2FUG%2Fnrf52840_DK%2Fhw_buttons_leds.html

-# (extra) adding addresses to packets

-> have people use the `ieee802154` crate to add a MAC header to the radio packet.
-New dongle firmware would be required to respond differently to broadcast packets and addressed packets